openquantumhardware/qick/quick_start/README_general.md

 * Jupyter: password is `xilinx`.
 * Linux OS: username is `xilinx`, password is `xilinx`.
 There is also a root (admin) account, password `xilinx`, but the `xilinx` user can become root using `sudo -s` (you will need to enter the user password).

-***These defaults are very insecure.*** You must change them (and other settings) if your RFSoC will be connected to a network accessible to people outside your lab group.
+***These defaults are very insecure.*** You must change them if your RFSoC will be connected to a network accessible to people outside your lab group.
 Some of the default settings have alternatives that add no inconvenience, and we recommend that everyone should change those even if the network is safe.
 See the section below on "Securing your RFSoC" for details.

 #### Over the network, via Jupyter